ItsAAR0N/Python-HTML-and-Ardruino-/README.md

-# Fundamental Python Scripts + Ardriuno Scripts
+# Fundamental Python Scripts + Ardruino Scripts + HTML Example Website

-Storage place for fundamental scripts.
+Storage place to store all my previously created Python Scripts, as well as some old Arduino project scripts and a recently created HTML example website to revisit old tags.